yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 correctly, selecting the right CSR template to check against the presented CSR, and making sure that the presented CSR matches the selected CSR template are all security relevant.

+The third part builds on the trust relationship between NDC and IdO that is responsible for correctly forwarding the certificate URL from the Order returned by the ACME server.

+The fourth part is associated with the ability of the IdO to unilaterally remove the delegation object associated with the revoked identity, therefore disabling any further NDC requests for such identity.
+Note that, in more extreme circumstances, the IdO might decide to disable the NDC account thus entirely blocking any further interaction.

+The fifth is covered by two different mechanisms, depending on the nature of the certificate.
+For STAR, the IdO shall use the cancellation interface defined in Section 2.3 of {{RFC8739}}.
+For non-STAR, the certificate revocation interface defined in Section 7.6 of {{RFC8555}}).

 ## New ACME Channels